Undergraduate Course: Persian 2 (IMES08007)

 On completion of this course, the student will be able to:

-- Start a conversation in Persian on topics that are familiar, describe incidents, express their feelings, give prepared presentations.
-They will be able to describe a variety of familiar subjects and communicate about their experiences, ideas, opinion.
+- Students will be able to carry on intermediate level conversation in Persian.
+They will be able to describe a variety of familiar subjects and communicate in detail about their experiences, ideas, opinion.

-- Understand main points of discussion on familiar topics and everyday subjects.
+- Students will be able to understand main points of discussion on familiar topics and everyday subjects.
 They will be able to understand straightforward information on familiar everyday topics.

-- Assimilate information about Iranian culture.
+- Students will assimilate information about Iranian culture.
 They will obtain a deeper understanding of Iran¿s history, literature, art and culture.

 |Graduate Attributes and Skills